redtrek/ntm_needle_biopsy/README.md

 - Work has begun on a custom library with necessary footprints (NEEDED FOR DECODER) and symbols (DONE).
 - Most of the most important signals have been connected.

+**Bugs/Challenges:**
+- Broken ASM: safety condition meant that users had to press the button twice to exit states at times.
+It was a mix of a timing issue and trying to have the safety features independent from the states themselves.
+I moved the conditions inside the states as well as shifting all the operations into the correct positions.
+- Difficulties with potentiometer circuit: the voltage oscillates a lot causing the read values to change to quickly to be viable for normal inputs.
+I have added a capacitor to act as a low pass filter in order to mitigate this.
+Additionally, I have implemented an averaging function in order to smoothen out the values.
+Currently, values can be read in 5% increments.
+- Unmarked code: unlabeled code has been documented in the main code file and functions that were not operating correctly have been removed.
+One example is the velocity calculation function which was incomplete, unlabeled, and did not use a time dependent quantity.

 # Background
 _Introduction_